scotteuser/passwordhaveibeenpwned/README.md

 Troy Hunt explains the process in his documentation [here](https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange).

+## Is my email sent to Have I Been Pwned?

+No, the email is never sent: only the hash of the password as described above.

 ## Note

 I would appreciate feedback and suggestions to improve this extension as Bolt is new territory for me.
 Go easy :)